Raushan-Kumar95/riddhi-display-frontend/README.md

-# riddhi-display-frontend

-#How to run
+Riddhi Display Frontend

+Running the Application

-#Step 1: Clone this repository
+Clone this repository
-#Step 2: open terminal in this path and type npm install
-#Step 3: Finally! type npm run dev
+Open terminal in the repository directory and run npm install Run npm run dev to start the development server.